nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 violin+(LRTPCA/betaPCA)
 LRTPCA|violin|betaPCA

-Results: LSPCA separates by species, organized by phylogeny.
+Results: LSPCA separates by species, organized by phylogeny as expected.
 Porites and Siderastraea overlap a lot.
 The orbicella are divergent.
 Montastraea is more similar to O.annularis.
 Cnat seems highly variable per usual.
 PC1 loading is quite high (46.73%)
-Discussion: The takeaway from HEVPCA is that the species cluster on top of each other.
+Discussion: The takeaway from HEVPCA is that the species cluster on top of each other as expected showing low host influence.
 ```

 ### Bacteria Summary of Expression Patterns